 It was not a siege from without.
 It was a rising from within.

-Philip sat beside him.
+He sat beside Chenguer.

-“We’ve been fighting all night,” Philip said.
+“We’ve been fighting all night.”

 “Outside.”
 Chenguer turned his head east.
 “Something is coming from the east.
 Something they feel.”